pwrliang/sedona-spatialbench/CONTRIBUTING.md

 # Contributing to SpatialBench

-We want to make contributing to this project as easy and transparent as possible, if you have suggestions to improve the contributions guide feel free to open an issue.
+We want to make contributing to SpatialBench as easy and transparent as possible.
+If you have suggestions to improve this contribution guide, feel free to open an issue.

 ## Our Development Process

-We follow a very standard development process, start by picking an existing issue or opening a new one to address a problem you've found.
-Letting us know which issue you are working on allows us to better track progress.
+To contribute, please find an existing issue or open a new one.
+Claiming the issue you are working on helps us better track progress.

 ## Pull Requests